svpino/gmail-draft-loop/README.md

 $ uv add google-adk google-genai python-dotenv
 ```

+To set up your MCP server, go to [Zapier's MCP setup page](https://zapier.com/mcp).

+To create a new Gemini API key, [follow the instructions here](https://aistudio.google.com/app/api-keys).

 ## Running the application

 To run the application, you'll need to set up a few environment variables.
 Create a `.env` file in the root of the project and add the following: